Lindholm scores in OT, Flames beat Sabres 3-2

 The letter was released while Peters is away from the team while the Flames and the NHL conduct an investigation into the matter.

+“It’s huge.
+Obviously, a lot of things going on right now.
+We can only affect what’s going on out on the ice,” Lindholm said.
+“We got the two points at the end, and that’s all that matters.”

+TJ Brodie also had a goal and assist, and David Rittich stopped 34 shots with associate coach Geoff Ward behind the bench.

-Jimmy Vesey and Victor Olofsson scored for the Sabres who dropped to 2-8-3 in their past 13 — and after getting off to a 9-2-1 start to the season.
+Jimmy Vesey also scored for the Sabres who dropped to 2-8-3 in their past 13 — and after getting off to a 9-2-1 start to the season.
 Linus Ullmark made 26 saves.

+“It’s definitely frustrating, the final result,” first-year Sabres coach Ralph Krueger said.

+“We definitely had the chances to put it away after 2-1, and the inability to do that and then have a D-zone breakdown to allow them back into the game is really, really disappointing,” Krueger added.
+“It’s a painful situation that we have to manage and use in the right way.”

 The game was decided when Tkachuk beat a Sabres defender to the puck deep in Buffalo’s zone and slid a pass behind the net to Lindholm.